-- 1. Approve the implementation of an ASE scheme on Foleshill Road from its junction with the A444 to its junction with Harnall Lane West. - 2.
-Subject to recommendation 1, approve the associated procurement process for ASE equipment is to be undertaken and approval is given to collaborate with partner organisations (West Midlands Police and other West Midlands Local Authorities)
+- 1. Approve the implementation of the nine ASE schemes Walsgrave Road, Radford Road/Keresley Road, Holyhead Road, Tamworth Road, Charter Avenue, Kenilworth Road, Hearsall Common/ Hearsall Lane, Allard Way and Allesley Old Road as detailed. - 2.
+Subject to recommendation 1 above, approve the associated procurement process for ASE equipment is to be undertaken and approval is given to collaborate with partner organisations (West Midlands Police and other West Midlands Local Authorities)